AutoResearch/autora/README.md

    ```
 3. Fix any errors which are reported.
    **Important: Once you've changed the code, re-stage the files it to Git.
-   This might mean unstaging changes and then adding them again.**
+   This might mean un-staging changes and then adding them again.**
 4. If you have trouble:
    - Do a web-search to see if someone else had a similar error in the past.
    - Check that the tests you've written work correctly.